scaffold-eth/scaffold-eth/README.md

 # 🏛️ Simple DAO with Re-Entrancy Example

 > Quickly spin up a DAO smart contract where you choose the initial group of members.
-Members are set on deploy in the contract constructor.

 ## DAO Specifics